 For other additions, Korean meatballs also include tofu, carrots, mushrooms, onions and/or scallions.
 I used mushrooms, onions and scallions in this recipe.
 These vegetables add a lot to the flavor and texture of the meatballs.
 Whatever you use, take extra time to finely chop the ingredients for a smooth meatball texture.
 Then, your children will never know there are mushrooms and onions in the meatballs.

 For a tender and moist texture, mix the meat with other ingredients by your hand.
 Using all your five fingers, move it around the bowl in quick circles until the mixture is well blended together.

-I pan fried my meatballs, but you can bake them if you want.
+To cook the meatballs.
+I pan fried mine here, but you can bake them if you want or even air fry.

 For the meatballs:

 - 1/2 pound ground pork

 - 4 to 5 fresh shiitake or any mushroom caps, finely chopped